 Read more about Ignite Magic and other experiences with the HLP on the Honors Leadership blog page.

-Honors Leadership students are required to live in the program’s Living and Learning Community (LLC) to help build meaningful connections and relationships amongst their cohort.
-By fostering a cohesive community in the first year, the LLC will create a foundational support system for their campus career.
+Honors Leadership students are encouraged to live in the program’s Living and Learning Community (LLC) to help build meaningful connections and relationships amongst their cohort.
+By fostering a cohesive community in the first year, the LLC creates a foundational support system for their campus career.